Friedrich Wilhelm Marpurg

 Friedrich Wilhelm Marpurg (21 November 1718 – 22 May 1795) was a German music critic, music theorist and composer.
-He was friendly and active with many figures of the Enlightenment of the 18th century.
+Described as "one of Germany's leading mid[18th-]century music critics," he was friendly and active with many figures of the Enlightenment.

 Life

 Little is known of Marpurg's early life.
 According to various sources, he studied "philosophy" and music.
 It is clear that he enjoyed a strong education and was friendly with various leading figures of the Enlightenment, including Winckelmann and Lessing.
 In 1746, he travelled to Paris as the secretary for a General named either Rothenberg or Bodenberg.
 There, he became acquainted with intellectuals including the writer and philosopher Voltaire, the mathematician d'Alembert and the composer Jean-Philippe Rameau.

 After 1746, he returned to Berlin where he was more or less independent.
 Marpurg's offer to write exclusively for Breitkopf & Härtel was declined by the firm in 1757.
 In 1760, he received an appointment to the Royal Prussian Lotteries, whose director he became in 1763, receiving the title of War Councillor.
 His son, Johann Friedrich Marpurg, who later became a celebrated violinist, was born in 1766.

 Marpurg's quarrelsome disposition and his enthusiasm for public polemics made him many enemies.
 Contemporaries also described him, however, as courteous and open-hearted.